 - Home Price: $218,700 median purchase price; $952 median monthly rent

-- Crime Rate: Safer than 81% of Minnesota cities
+- Crime Rate: Safer than 83% of Minneapolis neighborhoods

 - Perfect For: Singles, young professionals, families, retirees

 Located along the Mississippi River, Cooper offers a quiet residential community just 15 minutes outside of Central Minneapolis.
 With modest single-family homes, outdoor recreation spots like Longfellow Park and Brackett Field Park, and good schools like Minnehaha Academy and Hiawatha Community School nearby, this neighborhood is popular for residents of all ages and backgrounds.

 Order a taco salad or veggie burger from the lunch menu at the Hi-Lo Diner.
 Stop into Merlins Rest Pub for a whiskey tasting every first Thursday from October through June.
 Grab your morning cup of coffee at neighborhood favorite Dogwood Coffee Bar.
 Pick up a chocolate croissant or a blueberry scone from Turtle Bread.
 Shop local at the Forage Modern Workshop, where you can find stationary, trendy furniture, and other home goods.
 Enjoy some family fun at Brackett Recreation Center, which has an outdoor skate park and sports facility center.
 Or go walking or biking along the trails at Longfellow Beach.